-The David R. Cheriton School of Computer Science is one of the leading computer science units in the world.
+The David R. Cheriton School of Computer Science is among the leading computer science institutions in the world.
 It is also one of the largest, with more than 100 professorial, emeritus and lecturer faculty members, more than 60 administrative, instructional and technical staff, and more than 4,000 undergraduate students and 400 graduate students and 3,600 undergraduates.

 The research conducted at the Cheriton School is also deeply connected to the Waterloo software community.
 A few of the many exciting industrial projects and spin-offs from Waterloo are:

 - BioInformatics Inc. — a leading software provider for protein and peptide identification

 - Maplesoft produces the Maple symbolic computation software, one of the leading systems for mathematical computation

 - OpenText, which began with the digitization of the Oxford English Dictionary project in what was then the Department of Computer Science.
 This was the first major research and development project in electronic publishing and digital libraries.

 - RapidMind provided leading software for high performance computation on GPUs (before being purchased by Intel in 2009)